jamez2128/ppassdb/README.md

 - `-m`	Encrypts a multi-line text instead of a single line.

 #### <a name="d-and-e"></a>Specific to both `-D` and `-E`:
-- `-d`	It will print out to standard output instead of copying it to clipboard
+- `-d`	This option will not attempt to copy to clipboard.
 - `-c`      Clears the clipboard after a period of time.
 - `-f`      This will be the input file name. `/` are not allowed in this option and will be replaced with `_` if present.